cedadev/jasmin-workshop/exercises/ex11/README.md

    ```
    mem=200M,node=2
    ```
    The total memory allocated for the job is 200 MB.
-The specified memory `#SBATCH --mem=100` is the minimum memory required per node `MinMemoryNode=100M`.
+The specified memory `#SBATCH --mem=100` is the minimum memory required per node in MB units `MinMemoryNode=100M`.
    To find out about the memory usage, use the SLURM command `sacct`:
    ```
     sacct -j 4815542  --format=jobid%20,reqmem,maxrss,nodelist,ncpu